Generative Transformer for Accurate and Reliable Salient Object Detection: Experiments

-For easier reference, we also list the baseline models $\text{B'\_{cnn}}$ and $\text{B'\_{tr}}$ from Table \ref{tab:fully_rgb_sod_expeiments} and Table \ref{tab:reliable_rgb_sod}, and the CNN and transformer backbone based stochastic models are built upon the two baseline models respectively.
-The stochastic RGB-D SOD models in Table \ref{tab:reliable_rgbd_sod} are based on the corresponding RGB-D SOD models with auxiliary depth estimation module as shown in Table \ref{tab:rgbd_sod_analysis}.
-We show performance of \enquote{CADE} and \enquote{TADE} for easier reference.
+For easier reference, we also include the baseline models $\text{B'\_{cnn}}$ and $\text{B'\_{tr}}$ from Table \ref{tab:fully_rgb_sod_expeiments} in Table \ref{tab:reliable_rgb_sod}, and the CNN and transformer backbone based stochastic models are built upon the two baseline models respectively.
+The stochastic RGB-D SOD models in Table \ref{tab:reliable_rgbd_sod} are based on the corresponding RGB-D SOD models with auxiliary depth module as shown in Table \ref{tab:rgbd_sod_analysis}.
+We show the performance of \enquote{CADE} and \enquote{TADE} for easier reference.
 Table \ref{tab:reliable_rgb_sod} and Table \ref{tab:reliable_rgbd_sod} show that the four types of generative models can achieve comparable deterministic performance (compared with the corresponding deterministic baseline models) for both RGB image based SOD and RGB-D image pair based SOD.
-As the goal of a generative model is to obtain stochastic predictions for model explanation, the deterministic performance may be slightly influenced, \eg~\enquote{CABP} for RGB SOD.
+As the goal of a generative model is to obtain stochastic predictions for the model explanation, the deterministic performance may be slightly The proposed inferential GAN, \eg~\enquote{CABP} for RGB SOD.
 The main reason lies in two parts.
-Firstly, the hyper-parameters within the inference model in Eq.~\eqref{langevin_dynamics} need to be well-tuned to effectively explore the latent space.
-Secondly, the final performances of those generative models are obtained by performing multiple iterations (10 iterations in this paper) of forward passes during testing, and performance of the mean prediction is then reported, which varies with different iterations of sampling.
-In this paper, we focus on the new generative model for accurate and reliable SOD, we will leave the generative model hyper-parameter tuning for future work.
+First, the hyper-parameters within the inference model in Eq.~\eqref{langevin_dynamics} need to be tuned to effectively explore the latent space.
+Second, the final performances of those generative models are obtained by performing multiple iterations (10 iterations in this paper) of forward passes during testing, and the performance of the mean prediction is then reported, which varies with different iterations of sampling.
+In this paper, we focus on the new generative model for accurate and reliable SOD, we leave the generative model hyper-parameter tuning for future work.